ThomasBakaysaJr/dockerized-rce-simulation/README.md

 A dockerized simulation of two critical vulnerabilities when passing authorization tokens.
 Using a mock web service we simulate two types of attacks on a backend server, utilizing exploits in the way the server handles untrusted inputs.
 Finally, we have a secure version that eliminates the vulnerabilities presented by both insecure examples.

+A technical report on the vulnerabilites and remediation stategies can be found in the [Security Report](Security_Report.pdf).

 # Table of Contents
 - [Docker Deserialization Attack Lab](#docker-deserialization-attack-lab)
 - [Table of Contents](#table-of-contents)